samjulien/blog/_includes/asides/react.markdown

 npx create-react-app react-auth0
 ```

-Then, you can move into your new React app (which was created inside a new directory called `react-auth0` by the `create-react-app` tool), and start working as explained in this section.
+Then, you can move into your new React app (which was created inside a new directory called `react-auth0` by the `create-react-app` tool), and start working as explained in the following subsections.

 ### Setting Up an Auth0 Application

 To represent your React application in your Auth0 account, you will need to create an [Auth0 Application](https://auth0.com/docs/applications).
 So, head to [the Applications section on your Auth0 dashboard](https://manage.auth0.com/#/applications) and proceed as follows:

 1. click on the [_Create Application_](https://manage.auth0.com/#/applications/create) button;
-2. then define a name to your new application (e.g., "React Demo");
+2. then define a _Name_ to your new application (e.g., "React Demo");
 3. then select _Single Page Web Applications_ as its type.
 4. and hit the _Create_ button to end the process.

 After creating your application, Auth0 will redirect you to its _Quick Start_ tab.
 From there, you will have to click on the _Settings_ tab to whitelist some URLs that Auth0 can call after the authentication process.
-This is a security measure implemented by Auth0 to avoid leaking of sensitive data (like [ID Tokens](https://auth0.com/docs/tokens/id-token)).
+This is a security measure implemented by Auth0 to avoid the leaking of sensitive data (like [ID Tokens](https://auth0.com/docs/tokens/id-token)).

 So, when you arrive at the _Settings_ tab, search for the _Allowed Callback URLs_ field and add `http://localhost:3000/callback` into it.
 For this tutorial, this single URL will suffice.